Overview

 Process

-he technical chain required an unexpected workaround: without a WiFi module for the Arduino, and with direct Arduino-to-phone USB connection requiring a fight with Android permissions, a laptop was introduced as an intermediary.
-Its sole function in the system is to act as a WiFi bridge – it connects to the phone's mobile hotspot and forwards serial data from the Arduino as UDP packets, which the Unity application on the phone reads.
-During demonstration, the laptop sits in the player's backpack.
+The technical chain required an unexpected workaround: without a WiFi module for the Arduino, and with direct Arduino-to-phone USB connection requiring a fight with Android permissions, a laptop was introduced as an intermediary.
+Computer's sole function in the system is to act as a WiFi bridge – it connects to the phone's mobile hotspot and forwards serial data from the Arduino as UDP packets, which the Unity application on the phone reads.
+During demonstration, the laptop sits in the player's laptop bag.